Actindo-AG/Documentation/DatabaseAndReporting/Integration/02_ManageQueryCategories.md

 5. Enter a key for the query sub-category in the *Key* field.
 The number of characters is limited to 190.

-[comment]: <> (Stimmt das?
+[comment]: <> (Stimmt die Zeichenbegrenzung noch/hier auch?
 Aus https://github.com/Actindo-AG/Documentation/blob/main/PIM/Integration/03_ManageAttributeGroups.md genommen)

 6. Click the [SAVE] button.
     The query sub-category has been created.
 The *Add element* window is closed.
 The new query sub-category is displayed in the query sub-category column.